 Created by Eshom Nelms and Ian Nelms

-Fresh off 2016's entertainly little P.I. mind-fuck Too Late and a small but engaging role in 2017's Oscar-contending Three Billboards Outside Ebbing, Missouri comes actor John Hawkes in yet another juicy performance, once again as a battered yet oddly compelling asshole.
+Fresh off 2016’s entertaining little P.I. mind-fuck Too Late and a small but engaging role in 2017’s Oscar-contending Three Billboards Outside Ebbing, Missouri comes actor John Hawkes in yet another juicy performance, once again as a battered yet oddly compelling loser.

 And this is the hero?
 Really?

-Or, as Teddy, one of his few remaining friends, tell hims, "Stop with thew cop talk.
-You don't have to worry about that anymore."
+Or, as Teddy, one of his few remaining friends, tell hims, “Stop with the cop talk.
+You don’t have to worry about that anymore.”

 The problem is that Mike’s not a very good detective, sober or not.
 Dressed in an ill-fitting black suit, sporting an unruly mop of dark hair that keeps falling over his bloodshot eyes and apparently making it up as he goes, he’s the antithesis of everything the well-dressed private detective ought to be, and he doesn’t care who knows it.

 But try to look away from him, as he goes through his paces.
 Can’t be done.

 Even when it turns out the woman was no angel — she was a junkie, a prostitue and a thief whose own family had given up on her years ago.
 The only one who seems to care is her grandfather, a control-freak asshole (played by the always dependable Robert Forster), who seems to take as a personal affront more than anything.